Os Mutantes: Reunion

-Os Mutantes (Arnaldo, Sérgio and Dinho, sans Rita Lee and Liminha—Lee was replaced with Zélia Duncan on vocals) played live for the first time since 1978 at the Tropicalia exhibition at London's Barbican Arts Centre on May 22, 2006.
+Os Mutantes (Arnaldo, Sérgio and Dinho, sans Rita Lee and Liminha—Lee was replaced with Zélia Duncan on vocals) played live for the first time since 1978 at the Tropicalia exhibition at London's Barbican Arts Centre on 22 May 2006.
 This performance, which was first by drummer Dinho Leme since the end of Os Mutantes, was followed by shows in New York City, Los Angeles (with the Flaming Lips), San Francisco, Seattle, Denver, Chicago, and Miami.

 They have also collaborated with British DJ JD Twitch, in a Britain/Brazil culture project in 2007, called Trocabrahma.
 In September 2007, both Arnaldo Baptista and Zélia Duncan left the band.
 Both expressed wishes to continue with their respective solo projects.
 Sérgio Dias, however, vowed to keep the reformed band alive, not wanting to let "the giant sleep again", as he put it.

 In November, it was reported that Liminha would return to the fold, while Karina Zeviani was said to replace Duncan as the band's female vocalist.
 Neither is part of the new band lineup.
 Sérgio Dias announced in late 2007 the recording of a new studio album, with some collaboration by Tom Zé and Devendra Banhart.
 In April 2008, Os Mutantes released their first song in more than 30 years, called "Mutantes Depois", with new female vocalist Bia Mendes and male vocalist Fabio Recco, available for digital download and online stream.

 In June 2008, "A Minha Menina" was the featured audio track for the McDonald's commercial "Victory."

-In 2009, the band announced their first new release in 35 years, Haih Or Amortecedor, which was released on September 8, by ANTI- Records.
+In 2009, the band announced their first new release in 35 years, Haih Or Amortecedor, which was released on 8 September, by ANTI- Records.
 They did an extensive North American tour in support of the album in the fall of 2009 and played at the Glastonbury Festival in June 2010.
 The band also toured North America in the fall of 2010.

 In 2011, they collaborated with Of Montreal on the song "Bat Macumba" for the Red Hot Organization's most recent charitable album "Red Hot+Rio 2."
-The album is a follow-up to the 1996 "Red Hot + Rio."
-Proceeds from the sales will be donated to raise awareness and money to fight AIDS/HIV and related health and social issues.
+The album is a follow-up to the 1996 "Red Hot + Rio," with proceeds from the sales donated to raise awareness and money to fight AIDS/HIV and related health and social issues.

-On April 30, 2013, Fool Metal Jack was released.
+On 30 April 2013, Fool Metal Jack was released.
 Unlike Haih Or Amortecedor, the album's lyrics are mostly in English.
 The album features a slightly different lineup than Haih, with Ani Cordero replacing Dinho Leme on drums and Amy Crawford replacing Henrique Peters on keyboards.
 The band toured North America in support of the album.

-In 2022-2023, Os Mutantes fronted by Sérgio Dias, went on a North American tour.
+In 2022–2023, Os Mutantes, fronted by Sérgio Dias, went on a North American tour.